Albemarle High School (Virginia)

 Albemarle High School is a public high school serving grades 9 through 12.
 It is a part of Albemarle County Public Schools and is located just outside Charlottesville, Virginia, United States.
-The principal is Darah Bonham, appointed in 2019.
+The principal is Damean Barfield, appointed in 2024.

 Albemarle High School offers Advanced Placement and dual enrollment classes through nearby Piedmont Virginia Community College.

-High school students can also study at CATEC, a joint program with Albemarle County Public Schools and Charlottesville City Public Schools where classes are focused on technical education, as well as MESA, or the Math, Engineering, and Science Academy, where students take accelerated math and science courses along with their regular classes.
+High school students can also study at CATEC, a program where classes are focused on technical education.
+CATEC was jointly administered by Albemarle County Public Schools and Charlottesville City Public Schools until 2023, where sole ownership of the program moved to Charlottesville City Schools.

-Adult Education and LED programs are offered in the evening.
+Adult Education and English for Speakers of Other Languages programs are offered in the evening.